 If enacted into law, we believe the ALP’s policy would have a fundamentally inequitable impact on individuals and SMSF investors.
 It would have a particularly deleterious effect on low and middle-income earners.

 We have taken a number of proactive steps to advocate on behalf of our shareholders who are likely to be affected, including making a formal submission to the House of Representatives Standing Committee on Economics’ Inquiry into the implications of removing refundable franking credits.
 You can view our submission here.
 Shareholders have also been represented through submissions made on behalf of Argo by two LIC associations – the Australian Listed Investment Company Association (ALICA) and the Listed Investment Companies and Trusts Association (LICAT).*

 Appearance at Inquiry hearing

 More recently, Argo’s Managing Director, Jason Beddow, was invited to appear at one of the Inquiry’s public hearings in his capacity as Chairman of ALICA.
-At the hearing in Melbourne last week, Jason told the Inquiry’s Committee Members about the concerns raised by our shareholders and described the stress and anxiety caused by the proposed changes to the franking system.
+At the hearing in Melbourne late last year, Jason told the Inquiry’s Committee Members about the concerns raised by our shareholders and described the stress and anxiety caused by the proposed changes to the franking system.
 He also highlighted that the removal of refundable franking credits unfairly extinguishes the value in imputation credits for some investors, but not others.

 In the lead-up to the federal election, Argo will continue to consider how to best advocate for our shareholders with respect to this issue.